 ESG stands for Environmental, Social and, Governance, the factors companies integrate as part of their business strategy.

 Companies should be concerned with ESG because it helps them do business in a way that is more consistent and aligned with their values and their stakeholders’ expectations.
-This approach minimizes risk and can help them avoid reputational damage.
+This approach minimises risk and can help them avoid reputational damage.
 A company’s ESG performance also affects its bottom line, its ability to secure funding or retain employees.

 The “E” captures energy efficiencies, carbon footprints, greenhouse gas emissions, deforestation, biodiversity, climate change and pollution mitigation, waste management and water usage.
 The “S” covers labor standards, wages and benefits, workplace and board diversity, racial justice, pay equity, human rights, talent management, community relations, privacy and data protection, health and safety, supply-chain management and other human capital and social justice issues.
 The “G” covers the governing of the “E” and the “S” categories—corporate board composition and structure, strategic sustainability oversight and compliance, executive compensation, political contributions and lobbying, and bribery and corruption.